BYU-CS-260/AWS-Setup/caddy.md

 Once you have done this, then type the `ESC` or escape key, and you are out of insert mode.
 Then you can type `:wq` to write the file and quit vim.

 ## Restart caddy to make caddy use the new configuration file.

 ```
 sudo systemctl restart caddy
 ```

+When caddy sees this new configuration, with a hostname specified, it is now able to automatically request and configure a certificate for your website sot that it can serve files using HTTPS.
+This provides encryption between the web browser and your web server, so that any information anyone sends to your website, such as a password or a credit card, is encrypted when it is sent to your server.

 Now you can visit your web server using the `open address` link shown in your EC2 instance, right next to where you found the host name.
 You should see this:

 ![Caddy welcome page](/images/caddy-congrats.png)

+And you should see a lock icon in the browser window.
+(Note, some browsers are instead showing _nothing_ when the website is secure, and `Not Secure` when it is not secure.
+So check to see what your browser does for secure sites.)